divnix/nix-book/src/ch05-01-language-basics.md

 from an attr set to derivation is facilitated through the `builtins.derivation` function.
 However directly calling the builtin is highly discouraged within nixpkgs.
-Instead people are encouraged to use stdenv.mkDerivation and other establed mkDerivation helpers to achieve their package goals.
+Instead people are encouraged to use stdenv.mkDerivation and other established builders which provide many good defaults to achieve their packaging goals.

 ## If / Else logic